jeremiecoullon/myblog/_posts/2021-02-10-functional_ensemble_sampler.md

 $$\tilde{u} = \sqrt{1-\beta^2}u + \beta \xi$$

-The acceptance rate of this sampler is _independent of dimension_ so is well suited for sampling function (in practice: discretisations of functions).
-However this sampler can mix slowly if the posterior is very different from the prior, for example if some of the components of the function are very correlated, or multimodal.
+The acceptance rate for this sampler is _independent of dimension_ so is well suited for sampling function (though in practice they're discretisations of functions).
+However this sampler can mix slowly if the posterior is very different from the prior, for example if some of the components of the function are very correlated or multimodal.

 ### FES